 “What Happened to Our Face?”
 Reflection on the Subjectivity of Euro-American Ethnicity.
 A Review of Ethnic Subjectivity in Intergenerational Memory Narratives: Politics of the Untold" by Lívia Szélpál

-Lívia Szélpál completed her MA in American Studies and History at the University of Szeged and earned a PhD at Central European University in Comparative History of Central, Southeastern and Eastern Europe.
-Currently she is assistant lecturer at the Institute of English Studies, University of Pécs (PTE).
-Her research interests include the history (including the unconventional histories) of the USA, the issue of history on film, urban history, modern and contemporary American culture.
+Lívia Szélpál, senior lecturer, Department of English Literatures and Cultures, Institute of English Studies, University of Pécs (PTE), completed her MA in American Studies and History at the University of Szeged and earned a Ph.D. at Central European University in Comparative History of Central, Southeastern and Eastern Europe.
+Her research interests include American Studies, the history (including the unconventional histories) of the USA, the issue of history on film, urban history, modern and contemporary American culture.
 Email:

 Ethnic Subjectivity in Intergenerational Memory Narratives: Politics of the Untold

 Mónika Fodor’s Ethnic Subjectivity in Intergenerational Memory Narratives: Politics of the Untold provides another uncharted dimension to ethnic studies, migration, and identity studies.